iamprmgvyt/synapse-pass/README.md

 Maintain Bot Connection (WebSocket)

-# ⚙️ Architecture & Logic Flow
+⚙️ Architecture & Logic Flow

-The project is split into two main components: the Serverless API (Next.js) and the Bot Client (Discord.js).
+The project is architected into two primary components: the Serverless API (Next.js) and the Bot Client (Discord.js).

-# 1. 🌐 OAuth2 Flow and Serverless API (Next.js)
+1. 🌐 OAuth2 Flow and Serverless API (Next.js)

 File Endpoint